 Free Beginner’s Shakuhachi Lesson Course

-Below you will find in-depth videos on the fundamentals of playing the shakuhachi (this replaces the “free introductory shakuhachi lesson” offer).
-All the essentials are covered, from how to hold shakuhachi of various lengths to getting your first sounds.
-After the videos I’ve included a more in-depth look at how to safely hold shakuhachi, particularly for those with small hands.
-(Jon’s bio/credentials)
+Below you will find Jon’s in-depth videos on the fundamentals of playing the shakuhachi (this replaces his “free introductory shakuhachi lesson” offer).
+In these videos, Jon covers all of the essentials.
+From how to hold shakuhachi of various lengths to getting your first sounds.
+After the videos further down below, Jon takes a more in-depth look at how to safely hold shakuhachi, particularly for those with small hands.

 My student Susan exhibits excellent technique holding a standard 1.8 shakuhachi despite her small hands.
 Notice that her fingers are mostly very natural and straight, not arched or contorted.
-Susan holds her wrists neutral and she holds her arms slightly flared out to also make neutral wrists possible.
-She’s covered some holes not with the tips but further down the finger for improved ergonomics.
-Also note that her pinky/little fingers are not curled under the her shakuhachi.
-If she were to curl her pinkies under the shakuhachi it would inhibit good meri technique and movement in general.
+Susan holds her wrists neutral and she holds her arms slightly flared out.
+She covers some holes, not with the tips, but further down the finger for improved ergonomics.
+Also note that she has her pinky/little fingers up and free, not curled under the her shakuhachi.
+If she were to curl her pinkies under the shakuhachi it would inhibit good meri technique, and movement in general.
 People often place their pinky/little fingers under the shakuhachi to try and help steady or support the shakuhachi, however, with proper posture and form such unnatural and cumbersome use of these fingers is not needed.

 An email about how to hold a shakuhachi with smaller hands (pictures at the end)